The head lead body rotation drill is the foundation of a successful swimming stroke.

 As simple as it looks, it actually is not that easy for many.

-Here are the major elements of this body balance drill:
+Here are the major elements of the head lead body balance drill:

 The number one mistake is to kick way too much to get exhausted.